Andrews54757/FastStream/README.md

 ## Browser compatibility
 Tested using Chrome and Firefox.
 Other chromium based browsers (such as Edge) will also likely work.
 Exception: FastStream will NOT work using Brave Browser due to [brave/brave-browser#30854](https://github.com/brave/brave-browser/issues/30854)

+Please note that there are no plans to make FastStream mobile compatible any time soon.
+Developing FastStream for Chrome and Firefox on the desktop is already a exhausting endeavor.
+Supporting mobile on top of all that is too much work for a mere college-student programming hobbyist.
+That said, if you find a way to make it work on more browsers or devices, please feel free to share and make a pull request!

 ## Installation For Chrome and Firefox

 You can find the extension on the [Chrome extension store](https://chrome.google.com/webstore/detail/faststream/kkeakohpadmbldjaiggikmnldlfkdfog)